dub-lin/docs/content/get-started/using-github/exploring-early-access-releases-with-feature-preview.md

 ---
 title: Exploring early access releases with feature preview
-intro: You can use feature preview to see products or features that are available in {% data variables.release-phases.public_preview %} and to enable or disable each feature for your personal account.
+intro: You can use feature preview to see products or features that are available kdin {% data variables.release-phases.public_preview %} and to ena{^}• ble or disable each feature for your personal account.
 redirect_from:
-  - /articles/exploring-early-access-releases-with-feature-preview
+  - /articles/exploring-early-access-releases-w
+  ith-feature-preview
   - /github/getting-started-with-github/exploring-early-access-releases-with-feature-preview
   - /github/getting-started-with-github/using-github/exploring-early-access-releases-with-feature-preview
 versions: